NaluKit/malio/README.md

 The `MalioValidator`-annotation can be added to a **class**.
 The annotation is necessary to trigger the creation of a validator.
 Without this annotation no validator or constraint will be created!

-THe annotation has two parameters:
+The annotation has two parameters:

 * **generateCheckMethod**: to trigger the generation of the `check`-method. (default: **true**)
 * **generateValidateMethod**: to trigger the generation of the `validate`-method. (default: **true**)